 The Company's directors and executive officers, and persons who own beneficially more than 10% of the Company's common stock, are required under Section 16(a) of the Securities Exchange Act of 1934 to file reports of beneficial ownership and changes in beneficial ownership of the Company's common stock with the SEC and the New York Stock Exchange.
-Based solely on a review of the copies of reports furnished to the Company and written representations that no other reports were required, the Company believes that all filing requirements were complied with during 2000.
+Based solely on a review of the copies of reports furnished to the Company and written representations that no other reports were required, the Company believes that all filing requirements were complied with during 2001, except that Mr. Peterkin, a director of the Company, failed to report on a timely basis ten transactions involving the sale of 78,935 shares of common stock, both directly and indirectly owned, and five transactions involving gifts of 11,500 shares of common stock during the year.
+A total of seven reports were filed late with the SEC and the New York Stock Exchange related to Mr. Peterkin's sale and gift transactions.